 Amlapura (Bowie/Gabrels): from Tin Machine II.
 An Indonesian Version was released as B-side of the 'You Belong In Rock 'N' Roll' single (London/Victory LOCDT 305), unofficially compiled on Speaking In Tongues (DB SIT 2001).
 Four alternate takes, one of which instrumental and the other in Indonesian, surfaced in 2008 as part of a collection of Tin Machine II outtakes.
 A live version (Hamburg, Docks, 24-10-91) is featured on the Oy Vey, Baby video.

-Amsterdam (Brel/Shuman): recorded during the Ziggy Stardust sessions, and appearing two years later as B-side of 'Sorrow' (RCA 2424).
-On the German single (RCA 74-16383) the ending is faded, drastically reducing the power of the dead stop.
-Reissued a couple of times on vinyl (a/o on Rare) before being added as an extra track to the Rykodisc version of Pin Ups and finally (and most appropriately) to the 30th Anniversary Edition of Ziggy Stardust.
-Compared to versions on vinyl, the Rykodisc and later reissues use a slightly different, less compressed mix with a wider stereo separation.
-A demo version of the song is found on Naked And Wired (GEMA BOW 005).
-This Jacques Brel song was performed regularly between 1969 and 1972.
+Amsterdam (Brel/Shuman): a Jacques Brel cover recorded during the Hunky Dory sessions and appearing two years later as B-side of 'Sorrow' (RCA 2424).
+On the German 'Sorrow' single (RCA 74-16383) the ending is faded, drastically reducing the power of the dead stop.
+A demo version has circulated among fans since the 70s.
+The single B-side was reissued a couple of times on vinyl, a/o on Rare.
+The version appearing as a bonus track to the Rykodisc version of Pin Ups, the 30th Anniversary Edition of Ziggy Stardust and later compilations (except for Re:Call 1) is a slightly different, less compressed mix with a wider stereo separation.
+This may be the same version as on a two-reel set with an early mix (listed as 'Port Of Amsterdam') that was auctioned at Omega in 2019.
+Both versions appeared on Divine Symmetry alongside the demo, labelled Early Mix and Single B-side Mix.
+'Amsterdam' was performed regularly between 1969 and 1972.
 Live recordings, however, are limited to two BBC sessions and a handful of 1971/72 shows.
-The recording from the 1970 The Sunday Show has officially been released on Bowie At The Beeb and the Jacques Brel tribute Next (Universal 9809950).
-Bowie also started this song in Brussels, Vorst Nationaal, 20-04-90, but didn't get very far as he obviously had forgotten the words!
+The recording from the 1970 The Sunday Show has officially been released on Bowie At The Beeb, the Jacques Brel tribute Next (Universal 9809950) and The Width Of A Circle.
+Divine Symmetry features a recording from the Sound Of The Seventies: Bob Harris session and a live recording from Aylesbury, Friars, 25-09-71.
+Bowie started this song in Brussels, Vorst Nationaal, 20-04-90, but didn't get very far as he obviously had forgotten the words!

 And I Say To Myself (Bowie): the B-side to the 1966 'Can't Help Thinking About Me' single (Pye 7N 17020).
 For more info, see the Early Works section.

-April's Tooth Of Gold (Bowie): available only on acetate, coupled with a 1968 demo of 'When I'm Five'.
+April's Tooth Of Gold (Bowie): originally available only on acetate, coupled with a 1968 demo of 'When I'm Five'.
+In 2019, both were released on Conversation Piece.

-Arnold Layne (Barrett): the live performance as a special guest of David Gilmour in London, Royal Albert Hall, 29-05-06 was released as a CD-single (EMI CDEM 717).
-The European 7" (EMI EM 717) and US 10" (Columbia 88697 05025 1) editions of the single run slightly longer as they feature David Gilmour's introduction.
+Arnold Layne (Barrett): this early Pink Floyd song was performanced live as a special guest of David Gilmour in London, Royal Albert Hall, 29-05-06 and released as a CD-single (EMI CDEM 717).
+The European 7" (EMI EM 717) and US 10" (Columbia 88697 05025 1) editions of the single run half a minute longer as they feature David Gilmour's introduction and Bowie responding to the applause.
+This intro was reused for 'Comfortably Numb' on the promo CD-single.
 Also featured on the Remember That Night DVD.

-Art Decade (Bowie): an instrumental from Low, released in live format on Stage (also the B-side of the RCA BOW 1 'Breaking Glass' EP from that album) and several 1978 live bootlegs.
+Art Decade (Bowie): an instrumental from Low.
+Released in live format on Stage, also functioning as the B-side of the RCA BOW 1 'Breaking Glass' EP from that album.
+Further 1978 live versions are found on Welcome To The Blackout (London, Earl's Court, 01-07-78), the 40th Anniversary Edition picture disc of 'Breaking Glass' (London, Earl's Court, 30-06-78; Parlophone DBBG 40) and on the B-side of the 40th Anniversary Edition 'Be My Wife' picture disc (Perth, Entertainment Centre, 15-11-78; Parlophone DBBMW 40).
 Also played live in New York, Roseland Ballroom, 11-06-02 and London, Royal Festival Hall, 29-06-02 (together with the rest of the Low album).

 As The World Falls Down (Bowie): from the Labyrinth soundtrack; also released as a bonus track on the Virgin re-release of Tonight.
 A 3'36" edit (instead of the album's 4'49") was intended as the second single from this soundtrack (a video clip of the song was made and is featured on The Video Collection and the Best Of Bowie DVD), but never released as such.

 Ashes To Ashes (Bowie): an edited version (3'35" vs 4'22") was successfully released as the first single (RCA BOW 6) from Scary Monsters.
 The Continuing Story Of Major Tom, a US promo 12" (RCA DJL1-3795) features 'Space Oddity' segued into the 3'35" version of 'Ashes To Ashes'.
-The edit has been reissued on ChangesTwoBowie, The Singles 1969 To 1993 and Best Of Bowie.
+The edit has been reissued on a large series of compilations, including ChangesTwoBowie, The Singles 1969 To 1993 and Best Of Bowie and Re:Call 3.
+The Moonage Daydream soundtrack includes A Moonage Daydream Mix.
 A long-rumoured 12 minute version (actually lasting 12'55") appeared on the From A Phoenix...
 The Ashes Shall Rise (Major Tom MT001/2) 2CD, but this turned out to be a fake, endlessly repeating the instrumental breaks.
 A 15 second snippet of the backing track, then still titled 'People Are Turning To Gold', to which Bowie 'la la la's was aired in October 2000 on Channel 4's Top Ten: 1980.
 The 3'34" video clip of the song is featured on the bonus CD-video of the Sound + Vision set, The Video Collection and the Best Of Bowie DVD.
 'Ashes To Ashes' was played live in 1983, 1990 and on the shows Bowie did in 1999, 2000, 2002 and 2003/04.
-A BBC live version is featured on BBC Radio Theatre, London, June 27, 2000, whereas a 1983 and 2003 live recordings are found on the Serious Moonlight and A Reality Tour 2CD/DVDs respectively.
+A BBC live version is featured on BBC Radio Theatre, London, June 27, 2000, whereas a 1983, 2000 and 2003 live recordings are found on Serious Moonlight, Glastonbury 2000 and A Reality Tour.